 How Will Decarbonisation Impact Newly Qualified Gas Engineers?

-There’s no denying that the industry is changing, but that’s not necessarily a bad thing.
+There’s no denying that the industry is changing, but that’s not necessarily bad.

-The heating industry has been evolving since it began, constantly improving, becoming more efficient and sophisticated.
-The move away from natural gas heating is just another stage of its evolution.
+The heating industry has been evolving since it began, constantly improving and becoming more efficient and sophisticated.
+Moving away from natural gas heating is another stage of its evolution.